itatsmove/smovechallenge/challenges/android.md

 * App should be designed for different devices / screen sizes
 * Interface should be built programmatically (e.g. not using Layout Editor)

-**When you're done, send us back a link to a repository with your source code, with a description of what you've done and any build instructions in the readme!**
+**When you're done, send us back a link to a repository with your source code and apk, with a description of what you've done and any build instructions in the readme!**